idea-fasoc/OpenFASOC/README.rst

    - Python 3.10 is used in this generator.
    - All the required tools need to be loaded into the environment before running this generator.
+   - Glayout is now available as a `python package <https://pypi.org/project/glayout/>`_ and can be installed using `pip install glayout`

 Generators